Mishree-14/Cpp_Experiemnt_16_Error_Handling/README.md

 | Division Program | If denominator is zero | float          | n1 = 10, n2 = 0 | ERROR: Division by 0 | Mathematical error check |
 | Age Validation   | If age < 18            | int            | age = 15        | ERROR: Underage (15) | Input validation         |

+## Algorithms
+### Algorithm for Division Program (Division by Zero Check)

+Start.

+Input two numbers: numerator and denominator.

+Begin a try block.

+If denominator = 0 → throw an exception.

+Else → perform division and display the result.

+In the catch block, handle the exception by displaying "ERROR: Division by 0".

+Stop.

+### Algorithm for Age Validation Program

+Start.

+Input age.

+Begin a try block.

+If age < 18 → throw an exception (underage).

+Else → display valid age and approval message.

+In the catch block, handle the exception by displaying "ERROR: Underage".

+Stop.

 ## PROGRAM DESCRIPTIONS
 ### Division Program (Division by Zero Check)